thislight/away/wiki/usage.md

 end)
 ````

+*new in 0.1.2: the function will return the argument instead nothing*
 #### `set_timeout(timeout, fn)`
+*new in 0.1.1*

-Set a timer to run `fn` after `timeout`ms. Return the timer. *new in 0.1.1*
+Set a timer to run `fn` after `timeout`ms. Return the timer.
-*new in 0.1.2: return the timer instead nothing*

 ````lua
 set_timeout(1000, function() print("Hello World") end)
 ````

+*new in 0.1.2: return the timer instead nothing*

 #### `sleep(time)`
+*new in 0.1.1*

-Make current thread sleep `time`ms. *new in 0.1.1*
+Make current thread sleep `time`ms.

 #### `set_repeat(duration, fn)`
+*new in 0.1.1*

-Run `fn` every `duration`ms. Return the timer. *new in 0.1.1*
+Run `fn` every `duration`ms. Return the timer.

 *new in 0.1.2: return the timer instead nothing*

 #### `schedule_task(fn)`
+*new in 0.1.1*

-Schedule `fn` to be run in thread pool. *new in 0.1.1*
+Schedule `fn` to be run in thread pool.

 ### Fireline
+*new in 0.1.0*

 Fireline is a small helper library to deal with watcher.
-It provides a callable table can call all functions in it directly. *new in 0.1.0*
+It provides a callable table can call all functions in it directly.
 ````lua
 local fireline = require("away").fireline
 local fl = fireline.create()